weavenet/sift/README.md

       }
     }

-You can specify which arguments to provide in the verificaiton
+You can specify which to use in a given policy via the **arguments** key.

     [
       {